allenporter/home-assistant-datasets/reports/CHAGELOG.md

 This is a work log of major updates to the leaderboard.

+## 2025-03-22

+- Removing `assist-mini-stateless` which will be the default in April release

 ## 2025-02-01

 - Removed previously incorrect results for gemini-2.0-flash